gear-foundation/academy/docs/02-basic/03-additional-features/access-state.md

 }
 ```

-To build `*.meta.wasm`, the following `build.rs` file in the root of your project is required:
+To build `*.meta.wasm`, the following `build.rs` file in the project root is required:

 ```rust
 fn main() {